What is an ANA impact visit?

 What information is collected during the evaluation?

-Grantees tend to be a bit nervous when ANA first arrives in their communities and/or their project.
-But across the board, ANA has heard that the evaluation process is a positive experience for grantees.
-Grantees are working hard to accomplish their project and really enjoy the opportunity to sit back and reflect on their achievements.
+Grantees tend to be a bit nervous when an ANA staff member first arrives for the evaluation.
+Please don’t be!
+We have heard the evaluation process is a positive experience for grantees.
+Grantees are working hard to accomplish their project and often enjoy the opportunity to sit back and reflect on their achievements.

 How long can we expect the visit to last?